Zuraitulnasibah/Cemas/README.md

 1. Open folder in ATOM
 2. Open Git Bash to folder contained download/clone eg <code>cd Users/Acer/foldername</code>
 3. Git bash - Input <code>git pull</code>
-4. If unsuccessfull text me :ok_hand:
+4. If unsuccessfull text me 👌
 5. Success, save changes made and stage it and do commit
 6. Click "Push" at the bottom of the windows/lists of commits
 7. Check in github if the commit is working